 Tennis elbow isn’t just for athletes.
-Lateral epicondylitis (tennis elbow) is a painful condition that occurs when the tendons in your elbow become inflamed and overloaded as a result of repetitive motion.
+Lateral epicondylitis (tennis elbow) is a painful condition that occurs when the tendons in your elbow are inflamed and overloaded due to repetitive motion.

-Because the repetitive motion that occurs is similar to that of swinging a tennis racket, it’s commonly referred to as tennis elbow, but anyone who has a job that features repetitive arm motions may be at risk.(more…)
+Because of the motion that occurs when swinging a racket, it’s commonly referred to as tennis elbow, but anyone who has a job that features repetitive arm motions may be at risk.(more…)

 Knees hurt?
 You’re not alone.
 Chronic knee pain is thought to affect up to 25% of adults and can significantly limit your mobility and quality of life.
 Your knee is a hinge joint that primarily moves back and forth (flexion and extension) and allows some twisting or rotation.

 Every step you take places stress and strain on your knees, so it’s no surprise that trauma, misalignment, and degenerative changes can all take their toll.(more…)

-It can be extremely confusing to figure out the difference between hip and SI (sacroiliac) joint pain can be extremely confusing, being able to identify which one is the culprit is crucial when you are looking to find relief.
+It can be extremely confusing to figure out the difference between hip and SI (sacroiliac) joint pain.
+But being able to identify which one is the culprit is crucial when you are looking to find relief.
 Your SI joint connects your tailbone (sacrum) and your pelvis.

-Did you know… your shoulder is the most unstable and moveable joint in your body.
-Its wide range of motion is facilitated by four primary muscles and their tendons, which together are called the rotator cuff.
+Your shoulder is the most unstable and moveable joint in your body.
+Its wide range of motion occurs due to four primary muscles and their tendons, called the rotator cuff.
 If your shoulder becomes inflamed or an impingement happens, you may make the mistake of trying to avoid using your arm to help it heal.

-Not moving your shoulder can actually contribute to more pain – or even lead to a frozen shoulder.
+It may surprise you that not moving can contribute to more pain or even lead to a frozen shoulder.
 Controlled movement is one of the best ways to heal.(more…)